When we think of e-commerce success, our mind goes automatically to Amazon self-built empire. But is that really so?

 As an Amazon customer myself, I know they make tons of money on a daily basis, but I’m really curious to see exactly where does that money come from.
 Apparently, it’s not only coming from my Prime subscription!

-it wasn’t always this good for the business: Amazon has long been maligned for its inability to produce money.
+it wasn’t always this good for the business: Amazon, one of the world’s most popular websites, has long been targeted for its inability to produce money.
 In 2012 and 2014, Amazon had constant negative net profits, even after selling A LOT of stuff.
 Why is this?
 To put it shortly, retail isn’t a very profitable niche, and with all the shipping, warehouses and buying, money goes down the drain quickly.